 (You may notice some odd colors in the photos: since he had some, he used G1 pieces with slightly non-standard colors (electric yellows and pinkish reds) to make them more easily distinguishable visually.)

-These first three photos show that G1 pyramids do stack taller than the others, but he didn’t find that it mattered — or was even noticeable — in actual play.
+These first three photos show that G1 pyramids do stack taller than the others, but we didn’t find that it mattered — or was even noticeable — in actual play.

 The next four photos show the pyramids in mixed trios and stacks.
 Note that for the stacks of nests shown in the lower right photo, each nest has a mixture of all three generations of pyramids.
 Again, there are some very slight differences in how they stack, but it’s not something you’d notice, let alone feel is a problem, in actual use.

-This last photo just shows G3 pyramids being stacked up in weird ways that, as you can see, are all still possible.
+This last photo just shows G3 pyramids being stacked up in all sorts of weird ways that, as you can see, are all still possible.

-In closing Andy would like to say that, while he used to worry that rounder-tipped pyramids would feel inferior, once he actually had them in hand, he felt that, not only were they perfectly acceptable, he had to admit they were actually pretty nice.
+In closing we would like to say that, while we used to worry that rounder-tipped pyramids would feel inferior, once we actually had them in hand, we felt that, not only were they perfectly acceptable, we had to admit they were actually pretty nice.
 Maybe even better.